The most boring yet essential skill: organizing files and codes

 3. You can rerun an entire project if new or revised data are available in a matter of minutes instead of having to tweak data manually, and update all values in tables and figures.
 I have had to do this in the past and it can be very stressful and cumbersome.
 Typically, even when you think that you are done forever with given analysis, it is often the case that a rerun will be needed later on.

 4. You can reuse your previous codes for any new analysis.
 For example, complex data manipulations that would take hours to do in Excel can be repeated in a matter of seconds if you saved the code.
-There is, of course, a balance between the flexibility of your code (ensuring that it can be used in the future in a different context) and short-term time efficiency (making it work right now).
+Of course, there is a balance between the flexibility of your code (ensuring that it can be used in the future in a different context) and short-term time efficiency (making it work right now).
 Nonetheless, having a starting point very often saves a lot of time.

 Which Statistical Software Should I Use?